makyo/writing/work/claw17/disappearance.md

 "Mm."

-Soft half-noises.
+Soft noises.
 Gestures of paws.
 The warmth of a tongue.
 Finely-tapered coyote muzzle.
 Lithe, arched weasel back.
 Soft moans and subtle shifts to express what works and what doesn't.
 Paws finding places to rest, to touch, to brush and stroke.

-And then something new, something different slicks within me.
+And then something new, something different clicks within me.
 A rising swell of pleasure, and a sudden, uneven tumble of memories.
 A shuddering gasp and an attachment of name to place to time.
 A contraction, then relaxation of muscles and a line drawn between two points.
+A connection.

-Panting to catch my breath, and glimpses of high school.
+Panting to catch my breath, and glimpses of high school, of nervous first times.

 A warm glow, and a name surfacing to memory.